 I want to add that our house no longer looks like this!
 The Cinema is now a playroom, the reading room is now Sam’s bedroom, the office has been fitted and the Lodge is now a playhouse for the kids!

-Hubby loves knowing that owning our own home will provide a bit of financial security in our senior years, and possibly allow us to leave some inheritance behind for the kids.
+When discussing owning vs renting a house, Hubby loves knowing that owning our own home will provide a bit of financial security in our senior years.
+Plus, possibly allow us to leave some inheritance behind for the kids.
 What do you think?
 Is being on the property ladder really all it’s cracked up to be?!
 Personally, knowing how many of my relatives have had to sell up to cover their nursing home fees in their twilight years makes me a bit less optimistic about the inheritance thing!

-In terms of renting: I have to start by saying I have never rented, so I am probably being really naive here.
-The main thing which draws me to renting at the moment is knowing we could leave Salford and move to somewhere with a decent school place for Sam.
-Hubby says the constant stress of knowing we could be turfed out with just 2 months notice would be a nightmare, as would trying to find a landlord who was sympathetic to Sam’s needs.
+In terms of renting: I have to start by saying I have never rented.
+So I am probably being really naive here.
+The main thing which draws me to renting at the moment is… Knowing we could leave Salford and move to somewhere with a decent school place for Sam.
+Hubby says the constant stress of knowing we could be turfed out with just 2 months notice would be a nightmare.
+As would trying to find a landlord who was sympathetic to Sam’s needs.
 The BBC reported recently that getting on the property ladder is the impossible dream for most people.
-With that in mind, maybe I need to accept that while we are stuck in a house which isn’t really working for us as a family, perhaps we need to make the best of it, and keep ourselves on the ladder.
+So with that in mind, maybe I need to accept that while we are stuck in a house which isn’t really working for us as a family.
+Perhaps we need to make the best of it, and keep ourselves on the ladder.